-The Gandhian Who runs a Homestay and Plantation and promotes Eco Tourism in Wayanad
+The Gandhian Who runs a Plantation Homestay & promotes Eco Tourism in Wayanad

 We settle down on the chairs in Veranda and discuss the plans to go for Bamboo rafting in a stream nearby.
 I am not very keen to go for rafting and choose to chat with our host Mr. Ravindran And boy am I glad or what, that I chose to spend some time with him.

-While other Kerala Blog Express Bloggers leave for rafting I am invited to well decorated yet Spartan home.
-The first thing I notice on entering the house is a painting of Mahatma Gandhi working on his beloved Charkha (spinning wheel), making string to weave clothes.
+While other Kerala Blog Express Bloggers leave for rafting I am invited to the well decorated yet Spartan home.
+The first thing I notice on entering the house is a painting of Mahatma Gandhi working on his beloved Charkha (spinning wheel), making the thread to weave clothes.
 I wonder at Bapu Gandhi taking the place of prominence in a planters home in Wayanad Kerala.

 “ Sir how come you have a painting of Mahatma Gandhi in your home, it is not very common to see Mahatma Gandhi in homes today, even in Government offices, his pictures gather dust”,

-Mr. Ravindran’s father Shri KV Raman Menon (1900-1974), was an eminent Gandhian and one of the key figures in freedom struggle against British Raj in the Ponnani town of Malabar region.
-Mr. Menon’s contribution to the freedom struggle can be gauged from the fact that he was known as Ponnani Gandhi for his anti Raj stand and following principles of non violent struggle against the colonial power.
+Mr. Ravindran’s father Shri KV Raman Menon (1900-1974), was an eminent Gandhian and one of the key figures in the freedom struggle against British Raj in the Ponnani town of Malabar region.
+Mr. Menon’s contribution to the freedom struggle can be gauged from the fact that he was known as Ponnani Gandhi for his anti-Raj stand and following principles of non-violent struggle against the colonial power.

 The couple is kind enough to agree to pose for a picture, and as they settle on the sofa in the middle of the room, I notice an empty chair on each side of the sofa, probably meant for their daughters when they come home.